tarantool/ansible-cartridge/README.md

 Tasks are running in this order:

 * `cartridge-instances` - install package, update instances config and restart instances;
-* `cartridge-replicasets` - configure replicasets, expell instances;
+* `cartridge-replicasets` - configure replicasets, expel instances;
 * `cartridge-config` - configure cluster, contains this tasks:
   * configure authorization (if `cartridge_auth` is defined);
   * patch application clusterwide config (if `cartridge_app_config` is defined);